substratusai/kubeai/docs/how-to/build-models-into-containers.md

 # Build models into containers

-This guide assumes you are in the `kubeai.git` repo.
 In this guide we will preload a LLM into a custom built Ollama serving image.
 You can follow the same steps for other models and other serving engines.

 Define some values
 ```bash